-- a transponder is collected from the Administration Centre at Check-in; - the transponder is correctly fitted to the vehicle according to the instructions; - the transponder is working during all on track activities; - any queries relating to lap times are reported to Timing Officials as soon as practical for investigation; and - the transponder is returned to the Administration Centre at the end of the Trial, prior to leaving the event site.
+- a transponder is collected from the Administration Centre at Check-in; - the transponder is correctly fitted to the vehicle according to the instructions provided at Check-In; - the transponder is working during all on track activities; - any queries relating to lap times are reported to Timing Officials as soon as practical for investigation; and - the transponder is returned to the Administration Centre at the end of the Trial, prior to leaving the event site.

-7 START, FINISH AND BREAK
+7. START, FINISH AND BREAK